apache/openserverless-cli/README.md

 - `OPS_BIN` is the folder where `ops` looks for binaries (external command line tools).
 If not defined, it defaults to `~/.ops/<os>-<arch>/bin`.
 All the prerequisites are downloaded in this directory
 - `OPS_CMD` is the actual command executed - defaults to the absolute path of the target of the symbolic link but it can be overriden.
 - `OPS_REPO` is the github repo where `ops` downloads its tasks.
 If not defined, it defaults to `https://github.com/apache/openserverless-task`.
-- `OPS_BRANCH` is the branch where `nuv` looks for its tasks.
+- `OPS_BRANCH` is the branch where `ops` looks for its tasks.
 The branch to use is defined at build time and it is the base version (without the patch level).
 Chech branch.txt for the current value
-- `OPS_VERSION` can be defined to set nuv's version value.
+- `OPS_VERSION` can be defined to set ops's version value.
 It is useful to override version validations when updating tasks (and you know what you are doing).
 Current value is in version.txt
 - `OPS_TMP` is a temporary folder where you can store temp files - defaults to `~/.ops/tmp`
-- `OPS_APIHOST` is the host for `nuv -login`.
-It is used in place of the first argument of `nuv -login`.
+- `OPS_APIHOST` is the host for `ops -login`.
+It is used in place of the first argument of `ops -login`.
 If empty, the command will expect the first argument to be the apihost.
-- `OPS_USER`: set the username for `nuv -login`.
+- `OPS_USER`: set the username for `ops -login`.
 The default is `nuvolaris`.
-It can be overriden by passing the username as an argument to `nuv -login` or by setting the environment variable.
+It can be overriden by passing the username as an argument to `ops -login` or by setting the environment variable.
-- `OPS_PASSWORD`: set the password for `nuv -login`.
-If not set, `nuv -login` will prompt for the password.
+- `OPS_PASSWORD`: set the password for `ops -login`.
+If not set, `ops -login` will prompt for the password.
 It is useful for tests and non-interactive environments.
 - `OPS_PWD` is the folder where `ops` is executed (the current working directory).
-It is used to preserve the original working directory when `ops` is used again in tasks (e.g. nuv -realpath to retrieve the correct path).
+It is used to preserve the original working directory when `ops` is used again in tasks (e.g. ops -realpath to retrieve the correct path).
 Change it only if you know what you are doing!
-- `OPS_ROOT_PLUGIN` is the folder where `nuv` looks for plugins.
+- `OPS_ROOT_PLUGIN` is the folder where `ops` looks for plugins.
 If not defined, it defaults to the same directory where  `ops` is located.
 - `OPS_OLARIS` holds the head commit hash of the used olaris repo.
-You can see the hash with `nuv -info`.
+You can see the hash with `ops -info`.
 - `OPS_PORT` is the port where `ops` will run embedde web server for the configurator.
 If not defined, it defaults to `9678`.
-- `OPS_NO_NUVOPTS` can be defined to disable nuvopts parsing.
+- `OPS_NO_DOCOPTS` can be defined to disable docopts parsing.
 Useful to test hidden tasks.
 When this is enabled it also shows all the tasks instead of just those with a description.
 - `OPS_NO_PREREQ` disable downloading of prerequisites - you have to ensure at least coreutils is in the path to make things work